ludoplex/pyzeroconf/README.rst

 on the now-defunct (?)
 Launchpad repo of pyzeroconf, and elsewhere around the net -- not always well-documented, sorry.

-Long-term goals: Python 3.x

 History
 -------

 0.15
- - New minimum version is Python 2.6.
+ - Compatible with both Python 3.x and 2.x.
+The oldest working version is now 2.6.

 0.14
  - Fix for SOL_IP undefined on some systems - thanks Mike Erdely.